2025-environmental-bioinformatics/Lab-Snakemake/README.md

 2. Read through the Python code used for this calculation and see if you can spot any errors right away.
 3. Check for syntax errors by executing `python group-n.py`; address these first
 4. After you get the code working properly, navigate to `inclass-solutions/group-exercises` and execute `python group-n.py` with your group number.
-5. Compare `inclass-solutions/results` to `results` by running `scp
+5. Compare `inclass-solutions/results` to `results` by checking the printed output block when you execute each script (hint: use a `tmux` session rather than trying to scroll).
+6. When you're satisfied, `scp` the images from `results` to your local computer - as long as your code matched the solutions, this is the real answer for whether empirical data supports the validity of the Groundhog Method.
+(Hint: use `scp <username>@poseidon-l1.whoi.edu:/vortexfs1/omics/env-bio/users/<username>/Lab-Python/results <local location desired>`).
-2. Brainstorm ways that you might improve it.
+7. Brainstorm ways that you might improve this code.
+Jot down some notes as a group if you get this far!

 ## What are makefiles